Wdavery/minuimus.pl/README.md

 #### Description of processing
 All processing is only saved to disk if the processed file is smaller and changes are transparent.
+- `7Z` archives are extracted and files within processed, then recompressed using both LZMA and PPMd algorithms on highest practical settings.
+Whichever file is smallest is kept, unless the original file is smaller.
+Solid compression is not used
+- `CAB` - (Microsoft CAB) files will be repackaged if possible, but the savings are very small.
+Signed cabs are ignored
+- `CBZ` files are processed additionally after standard ZIP compression by converting GIF, BMP, PCX and TIFF files within to (animation-safe) PNGs.
+Conversion from PNG to WebP is possible via command-line option (disabled by default  due to limited viewer support for WebP)
+- `FLAC` files are re-encoded using the highest possible profile-compliant settings (slightly better than the regular -9).
+Metadata is preserved.
+Mono audio tracks encoded as stereo are converted to true mono
+- `GIF` files are processed by `gifsicle`, then if  <100KiB, `flexigif`
+- `GZ` and `TGZ` files are processed by `advdef`
+- `HTML`, `CSS` and `SVG` files are searched for any base64-encoded `JPG`, `PNG` or `WOFF` resources, which are optimized individually
+- `JAR` files are only processed by `advzip`–altering the files within would invalidate any signing
 - `JPEG` files are processed by `jpegoptim`.
 If a color JPEG contains only grayscale values, empty color channels will be removed
-- `PNG` files are processed by `optipng`, then `advpng`, then `pngout`.
-Animated PNGs are processed by `optipng`, then `advdef`
-- `GIF` files are processed by `gifsicle`, then if  <100KiB, `flexigif`
-- `TIFF` files are re-compressed on highest setting supported by `imagemagick`
-- `JAR` files are only processed by `advzip`–altering the files within would invalidate any signing
+- `MP3` files will be repacked
 - `PDF` files are processed by `qpdf` to remove unused objects and versions, ensure a consistent format and correct minor errors. `JPEG` objects are processed by `jpegoptim`.
 DEFLATE compressed objects are processed by `minuimus_def_helper`.
 Unimportant metadata objects are deleted, main document metadata is retained unless `--discard-meta` is specified.
 Then the PDF is relinearised using `qpdf`.
 Original and optimized PDFs are rendered into bitmap and compared.
 Then processed by `pdfsizeopt`
+- `PNG` files are processed by `optipng`, then `advpng`, then `pngout`.
+Animated PNGs are processed by `optipng`, then `advdef`
+- `STL` models in ASCII form will be converted to binary form
+- `SWF` files will have internal `JPEG` and `PNG` objects recompressed, and the outer DEFLATE wrapper run through `zopfli`
+- `TIFF` files are re-compressed on highest setting supported by `imagemagick`
+- `WOFF` files are processed by a `Zopfli`-based recompressor.
-- `ZIP`, `DOCX`, `XLSX`, `ODT`, `ODS`, `ODP`, `EPUB` and `CBZ`–the ZIP-derived archive formats–are extracted and (non-archive) files within are processed individually, junk files such as Thumb.db and .ds_store are deleted, then recompressed into ZIP by `advzip`.
+- `ZIP` (and ZIP-derived formats:`CBZ`, `DOCX`, `EPUB`, `ODP`, `ODS`, `ODT`, and `XLSX`) are extracted and (non-archive) files within are processed individually, junk files such as Thumb.db and .ds_store are deleted, then recompressed into ZIP by `advzip`.
 The `mimetype` file is placed first using store-only compression in accordance with the EPUB OCF
-- `CBZ` files are processed additionally after standard ZIP compression by converting GIF, BMP, PCX and TIFF files within to (animation-safe) PNGs.
-Conversion from PNG to WebP is possible via command-line option (disabled by default  due to limited viewer support for WebP)
-- `GZ` and `TGZ` files are processed by `advdef`
-- `7Z` archives are extracted and files within processed, then recompressed using both LZMA and PPMd algorithms on highest practical settings.
-Whichever file is smallest is kept, unless the original file is smaller.
-Solid compression is not used
-- `WOFF` files are processed by a `Zopfli`-based recompressor.
-- `FLAC` files are re-encoded using the highest possible profile-compliant settings (slightly better than the regular -9).
-Metadata is preserved.
-Mono audio tracks encoded as stereo are converted to true mono
-- `CAB` - (Microsoft CAB) files will be repackaged if possible, but the savings are very small.
-Signed cabs are ignored
-- `HTML`, `CSS` and `SVG` files are searched for any base64-encoded `JPG`, `PNG` or `WOFF` resources, which are optimized individually
-- `SWF` files will have internal `JPEG` and `PNG` objects recompressed, and the outer DEFLATE wrapper run through `zopfli`
-- `STL` models in ASCII form will be converted to binary form
-- `MP3` files will be repacked

 ### Command Line Options
 These options enable file format conversion and other non-transparent features, which will alter the format of your files in order further reduce filesize.